Explore the great variety of museums in Lisbon to create a complete impression of the cultural and historical heritage of Portugal.

 The construction is a perfect example of Portugal’s architectural heritage from the past.
 The streets with colorful houses near the church are also enjoyable.

 Travel tip: On Tuesdays and Saturdays, a flea market called Feira da Ladra is organized next to the Pantheon.
-Here, you can find exciting things.
+Include this spot on your trip to Lisbon, as you can find exciting things here.

 Location: Campo de Santa Clara, 1100-471 Lisboa, Portugal